apache/spark/docs/mllib-collaborative-filtering.md

 algorithm to learn these latent factors.
 The implementation in MLlib has the following parameters:

-* *numBlocks* is the number of blacks used to parallelize computation (set to -1 to auto-configure).
+* *numBlocks* is the number of blocks used to parallelize computation (set to -1 to auto-configure).
 * *rank* is the number of latent factors in our model.
 * *iterations* is the number of iterations to run.
 * *lambda* specifies the regularization parameter in ALS.
-* *implicitPrefs* specifies whether to use the *explicit feedback* ALS variant or one adapted for *implicit feedback* data
+* *implicitPrefs* specifies whether to use the *explicit feedback* ALS variant or one adapted for *implicit feedback* data.
-* *alpha* is a parameter applicable to the implicit feedback variant of ALS that governs the *baseline* confidence in preference observations
+* *alpha* is a parameter applicable to the implicit feedback variant of ALS that governs the *baseline* confidence in preference observations.

 ### Explicit vs. implicit feedback